Volune/scalable-frontend-with-elm-or-redux/something-volune/api.md

 ```

 Options:
-- `getState()` A function returning the current state
+- `getState()`: A function returning the current state
-- `getApiProps()` A function returning the props of the assembled component
+- `getApiProps()`: A function returning the props of the assembled component
-- `getDependencies()` A function returning the dependencies injected in the assembled component
+- `getDependencies()`: A function returning the dependencies injected in the assembled component
-- `dispatch(event)` A function to dispatch a new event in the assembled component's engine.
+- `dispatch(event)`: A function to dispatch a new event in the assembled component's engine.
 Must not be called synchronously.

 ## Reducer